Our award-winning Reef Conservation project in Belize works to protect the reef and marine life and support scientific research worldwide.

 You will be involved in marine conservation work whilst learning to dive, improving your dive skills or simply exploring the reef with the research team!

-You will be contributing and participating in the following areas:
+You can be contributing and participating in the following areas:

 All levels of diver are welcome as training is provided while you are at the project.
 You need to be an Open Water diver to participate in the conservation work so you will complete this course first if you haven't dived before.
 It is a great location for beginners as there is good visibility and no strong currents.